HotCakeX/Harden-Windows-Security/README.md

 * 🟦 Means the security measure is applied using PowerShell script (Cmdlet or registry)
 * 🟥 Means the entire hardening category is applied using Group Policy (Security Baselines X)
 * 🟨 Means the entire hardening category is applied using PowerShell script (Cmdlet or registry)
+* 🟧 Means the security measure used to be applied by the script but now Microsoft Security Baselines apply it
 * 🟣 Means the security measure is only introduced but isn't enabled/modified